Refinitiv/refinitiv-ui/documents/src/pages/elements/configuration.md

 import '@refinitiv-ui/configuration';
 ```

-Set context to `ef-configuration` via `config` property.
+Set context to `ef-configuration` using `config` property.
 Any EF components in its scope will receive the context and use it accordingly.

 ```html
 <ef-configuration id="custom-config">